Campylobacter Culture (Stool)

 This test looks for harmful bacteria in a culture sample from your stool.

-Among them is Campylobacter, the leading cause of foodborne illness in the U.S. Campylobacter appears in the stomach of several animals, including pigs and cattle.
-But it's most likely to be passed to people through raw and undercooked poultry, especially chicken.
-In some cases, people have become infected through unpasteurized milk and municipal water supplies contaminated with Campylobacter.
+One kind of harmful bacteria is Campylobacter.
+It is the leading cause of foodborne illness in the U.S. Campylobacter shows up in the stomach of several animals, including pigs and cattle.
+But it's most likely to be passed to people through raw and undercooked chicken and other poultry.
+In some cases, people have become infected through unpasteurized milk and city water supplies contaminated with Campylobacter.

 The infection usually runs its course in about a week without any treatment.
-Secondary infections may develop, though.
+Other infections may develop, though.
 They include:

-In rare cases, Campylobacter infection may also lead to Guillain-Barré syndrome, a nerve disease that can cause temporary paralysis.
+In rare cases, Campylobacter infection may also lead to Guillain-Barré syndrome.
+This is a nerve disease that can cause temporary paralysis.

-This test can tell your doctor whether you have Campylobacter or a different type of harmful bacteria in your digestive tract.
+This test can tell your health care provider whether you have Campylobacter or a different type of harmful bacteria in your digestive tract.

 Why do I need this test?

-You may have this test if your doctor suspects that you have food poisoning or a gastrointestinal infection.
-Symptoms appear several days after you've come in contact with the bacteria and include:
+You may have this test if your health care provider thinks you have food poisoning or a digestive tract infection.
+Symptoms appear several days after you've come in contact with the bacteria.
+They include:

 What do my test results mean?